robfatland/mocean/README.md

 special mocean-env environment.***

+***What is needed in the operational procedure is a way of debugging server halts: Why do they happen?***

+***What is needed in the code is a state file that can be reloaded on restart to pick up where the game left off***

 Create a new file called `~/.bash_aliases` consisting of the aliases shown below.
 The alias names are a bit labored but the idea is to create a little custom vocabulary consistent with the 'mocean' frame of mind.

 ```
+alias mocean_activate='conda activate mocean-env'
 alias mocean_start='sudo systemctl start mocean'
 alias mocean_stop='sudo systemctl stop mocean'
 alias mocean_restart='sudo systemctl restart mocean'